 Egan's e-mail went on to call for a boycott of California Musical Theatre by "ticket-buyers, writers, musical directors, crew, designers and performers and more."

+In response to the words of Shaiman, Egan, Whitty and numerous individuals who contacted the theatre company, Eckern released an apology and has donated $1,000 to the Human Rights Campaign, which works to achieve equality for lesbian, gay, bisexual and transgender Americans.
 "I understand that my choice of supporting Proposition 8 has been the cause of many hurt feelings maybe even betrayal.
 It was not my intent.
 I honestly had no idea that this would be the reaction.
 I chose to act upon my belief that the traditional definition of marriage should be preserved.
 I support each individual to have rights and access and I understood that in California domestic partnerships come with the same rights that come with marriage," Eckern said in a statement.

 He continued, "I definitely do not support any message or treatment of others that is hateful or instills fear.
 This is a highly emotional issue.
 I have now had many conversations with friends and colleagues and I now have a better idea of what the discrimination issues are, how deeply felt these issues are and I am deeply saddened that my acting upon my religious convictions has been devastating to those I love and admire… I am deeply sorry for any harm or injury I have caused."